bartificer/programming-by-stealth/docs/pbs31.md

 <input type="checkbox" name="tos_agree" value="yes" />
 ```

 A checkbox without a label is useless to everyone, sighted and visually impaired alike, so remember to add labels to your checkboxes.
-You can either wrap a `<label>` tag around your checkbox, or, have the `<label>` tag be separate, but linked by ID using the `for` attribute:
+You can either wrap a `<label>` tag around your checkbox, or have the `<label>` tag be separate, but linked by ID using the `for` attribute:

 ```html
 <!-- either -->